Economics Department Guidelines and Procedures for Study Abroad

 Step 2: go to the Off-Campus Study Office (first floor of Eustis), browse the catalogues there, talk with members of the Off-Campus Study Office about your interests, and get some ideas about which programs interest you the most.

 Step 3: submit the appropriate applications.
 The first application is to Colby for permission to study abroad.
 A preliminary application is due to the Colby Off-Campus Study Office by November 15 and the final Colby study abroad application is due by February 20.
 Applications are submitted online.
-The final study abroad application requires the approval of the Economics Department Off-Campus Study Advisor.
-Prior to submitting the application, make an appointment.
-To the appointment, bring available catalog materials of the program(s) in which you are interested and a list of courses you intend to take.
+The final study abroad application requires the approval of your academic advisor.
 Note, however, that you will not be granted Economics credit for courses taken abroad until after your return (see below).

 You also need to apply to the specific program abroad you intend to attend.
 Your program application will have a deadline determined by the specific program.
 Some programs have fixed deadlines, while others have rolling admissions with no fixed deadline – but it is often the case that the earlier you apply, the better your chances of being accepted.
 Consult the Off-Campus Study Office for deadlines.